Chainfrog-dev/multidasher/README.md

 2. Run the prerequisites checker and installer.
 This will install MultiChain and other libraries required for MultiDasher if they are not already present on your system

-        $ sudo ./multidasher_server.sh
+        $ sudo ./install.sh

 3. Read the instructions that are shown at the beginning of running the install script, and follow them carefully.
+In particular, make sure you select [d] if you are installing a development copy on your local machine, or [S] if you are installing a copy on a cloud server.

 4. Follow the guidelines to start interacting with MultiChain blockchains.
 You may find the following resources handy: